 Also included in the curriculum are a selection of required courses in the College of Education and Human Development that contribute to the breadth of academic experiences necessary for quality preparation of future art educators.

-Five specific courses in the College of Education and Human Development are part of the degree requirements and, upon passage of the national Praxis II teacher education exam, lead to visual arts licensure in Ohio for multi-age (ages 3-21, pre-school through grade 12).
+Five specific courses in the College of Education and Human Development are part of the degree requirements and, upon passage of the Ohio assessment for teachers, lead to visual arts licensure for multi-age (ages 3-21, pre-school through grade 12).